Knee Replacement

 Invasive Knee Replacement Surgery by Our Experts

-Knee replacement, also known as knee arthroplasty, is a surgical treatment that replaces the weight-bearing surfaces of the knee joint to relieve pain and impairment.
-It is most typically used to treat joint discomfort.
-The operation entails removing diseased bone and cartilage from your thigh bone, shinbone, and kneecap and replacing it with an artificial joint.
+Knee replacement, also known as knee arthroplasty, is a surgical procedure to replace the weight-bearing surfaces of the knee joint to relieve pain and disability, most commonly offered when joint pain.
+The procedure involves cutting away damaged bone and cartilage from your thigh bone, shinbone, and kneecap and replacing it with an artificial joint.

-Orthopaedic doctors evaluates your knee’s range of motion, stability, and strength.
-X-rays help identify the amount of the injury and whether a knee replacement is appropriate for you.
+An orthopaedic surgeon assesses your knee’s range of motion, stability, and strength.
+X-rays help determine the extent of damage and whether a knee replacement is right for you.

 Benefits of Minimally Invasive Knee Replacement Surgery